inovex/elements/doc/contributing/07-commit-message-format.md

 # Commit Message Format

-> We use this format to make it easy to automatically generate the changelog for all packages.
+> We use this format to make the automatic generation of the changelog for all packages easy.

 We follow the [Conventional Commits Specification](https://www.conventionalcommits.org/en/v1.0.0/) message pattern that leads to human and machine readable commit messages.
 They are easy to follow when looking through the project history.
-Thus, please ensure that you follow the rules for commits as well as merge requests:
+Thus, please ensure that you follow the rules for commits and merge requests:

 `<type>([<package>]<scope>): <subject>`